Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 The SQL query could not be parsed into a valid abstract syntax tree (AST), and thus fail to execute.
 We observe three types of syntax errors.

-\textbf{A1: Function Hallucination.} The generated SQL query invokes a function which seems semantically correct but does not exist in SQL standard or a certain database management system (DBMS).
+\textbf{A1: Function Hallucination.} The generated SQL query invokes a function which seems semantically correct but does not exist in SQL standard or DBMS.
 All the observed hallucinated functions are designed for arithmetic and date processing.
-For example, CHESS sometimes wrongly invokes a non-existent function \code{DIVIDE(a, b)}, which should be instead of operator \code{/}.
-As another example, even after being told to be executed in SQLite, CHESS still invokes \code{YEAR(x)}, a function only implemented by MySQL, time by time.
+For example, CHESS wrongly invokes a non-existent function \code{DIVIDE(a, b)}, which should be operator \code{/}.
+As another example, even told to be executed in SQLite, CHESS still invokes \code{YEAR(x)} which is only implemented by MySQL.
 In fact, it should invoke \code{STRFTIME('\%Y', x)} instead.

 \textbf{A2: Missing Quote.} The delimiters (\eg, single/double quotes, backtick and square brackets) do not properly enclose certain text strings and identifiers.
-Usually, it occurs on column names, table names, as well other identifiers that contain spaces, special characters, or SQL reserved keywords.
-The \code{order} table from the \code{financial} database of \bird benchmark is an example, whose name would be regarded as a keyword unless quoted.
+It typically occurs on identifiers that contain spaces, special characters, or SQL reserved keywords.
+The \code{order} table of \bird benchmark is an example, whose name would be regarded as a keyword unless quoted.

 \textbf{A3: Other Syntax Violations.} All other syntax errors, including unbalanced parentheses, incorrect clause ordering, missing necessary keywords, and others.